-The Electrochemical Society (ECS) announces the awarding of the 2021 ECS Summer Fellowships.
+Pennington, NJ – The Electrochemical Society (ECS) announces the awarding of the 2021 ECS Summer Fellowships.
+Krishnakanth Sada received the Edward G. Weston Fellowship; Derrick Butler received the Joseph W. Richards Fellowship; Wesley Chang received the F. M. Becket Fellowship; and Sathish Rajendran received the H. H. Uhlig Fellowship.
 These fellowship awards assist students in the months of June through August pursue work of interest to the Society.
-The recipients must be enrolled in a college or university and a member of ECS.
+The recipients must be enrolled in a college or university and be a member of ECS.
 At the end of the award period, the recipients are required to submit a brief resume or abstract suitable for publication in The Electrochemical Society Interface concerning the work performed during the fellowship period.

-Wesley Chang is a PhD student at Princeton University with Dr. Daniel Steingart as advisor.
+Wesley Chang’s 2021 F. M. Becket Fellowship project is “Understanding chemo-mechanical behavior of lithium metal anodes with techniques including operando acoustic transmission.”
+He is a PhD student at Princeton University with Dr. Daniel Steingart as advisor.
 Chang’s PhD thesis focuses on interfaces and interphases for anode-free lithium metal cells, developing a new operando ultrasound characterization and imaging technique for batteries, and fast-charging and temperature-driven electrode phase behaviors.
 As a Princeton Graduate Fellow, Chang participates in the Scholars Institute Fellows Program, advising first-generation low-income graduate students on STEM careers.
 He received his BS (2014) and MS (2016) at Stanford University where he received Questbridge Match Scholarships.
-In 2016-2017, Chang worked on grid-scale storage batteries as a Battery Scientist at Primus Power.
-He has published 10 articles.
+In 2016-2017, Chan worked on grid-scale storage batteries as a Battery Scientist at Primus Power.
+Chang has published 10 articles.